Finnair: Jet Age (1960s and 1970s)

 In 1961, Finnair joined the jet age by adding Rolls-Royce Avon-engined Caravelles to its fleet.
 These were later exchanged with the manufacturer for Pratt & Whitney JT8D-engined Super Caravelles.
 In 1962, Finnair acquired a 27% controlling interest in a private Finnish airline, Kar-Air.
 Finnair Oy became the company's official name on 25 June 1968.
 In 1969, it took possession of its first U.S. made jet, a Douglas DC-8.
 The first transatlantic service to New York was inaugurated on 15 May 1969.
 In the 1960s, Finnair's head office was in Helsinki.

 Finnair received its first wide-body aircraft in 1975, two DC-10-30 planes.
 The first of these arrived on 4 February 1975 and entered service on 14 February 1975, flying between Helsinki and New York, later between Helsinki and Las Palmas.

 Finnair created Finnaviation was established in 1979.
 It was formed from the reorganisation of Wihuri OY Finnwings (which had started services in 1950 as Lentohuolto OY) and its merging with Nordair OY.
 Scheduled domestic services began in October 1979.
-In the early 1980s Finnair held a 60% shareholding.
+In the early 1980s, Finnair held a 60% shareholding.
 Finnaviation was eventually completely merged into Finnair.

 Expansion (1980s)

 In 1981, Finnair opened routes to Seattle and Los Angeles.
 Finnair became the first operator to fly non-stop from Western Europe to Japan, operating Helsinki–Tokyo flights with a modified McDonnell Douglas DC-10-30ER in April 1983.
 Until then, flights had to go via Moscow (Aeroflot, SAS, BA) or Anchorage (most carriers) due to Soviet airspace restrictions, but Finnair circumvented these by flying directly north from Helsinki, over the North Pole and back south through the Bering Strait, avoiding Soviet airspace.
-However, Finnair did not have to make a roundabout because of the Soviet regulation on this route, but the Japanese authorities demanded it (what JAL requested strongly).
+However, Finnair did not have to make a roundabout because of the Soviet regulation on this route, but the Japanese authorities demanded it (as JAL requested strongly).
 The aircraft was fitted with extra fuel tanks, taking 13 hours for the trip.
 The routes through Soviet airspace and with a stopover in Moscow also took 13 hours, but flights with a stopover in Anchorage took up to 16 hours, giving Finnair a competitive edge.
 In the spring of 1986, Soviet regulators finally cleared the way for Air France and Japan Airlines to fly nonstop Paris-Tokyo services over Soviet airspace, putting Finnair at a disadvantage.

 Finnair launched a Helsinki-Beijing route in 1988, making Finnair the first Western European carrier to fly non-stop between Europe and China.
 In 1989, Finnair became the launch customer for the McDonnell Douglas MD-11, the first of which was delivered on 7 December 1990.
 The first revenue service with the MD-11 took place on 20 December 1990, with OH-LGA operating a flight from Helsinki to Tenerife in the Canary Islands.